 Optional.
 Oracle connection string, defined in TNS, that is used to connect to the Oracle database that contains the source tables.
-This connection string must be defined in the Oracle Client the this contains the source database.
+This connection string must be defined in the Oracle Client the this contains the system with the source database.